WHAT IS THE HIV CARE CONTINUUM?

 7. Immediate referral to HIV care is recommended following an HIV-positive diagnosis to improve linkage to ART.
 (A I)

-8. For high-risk individuals who test HIV negative, offering PrEP (Fact Sheet 160) is recommended in addition to the provision of free condoms, education about risk reduction strategies, PEP (Fact Sheet 156), and voluntary medical male circumcision.
+8. For high-risk individuals who test HIV-negative, offering pre-exposure prophylaxis (PrEP) (Fact Sheet 160) is recommended in addition to the provision of free condoms, education about risk reduction strategies, post-exposure prophylaxis (PEP) (Fact Sheet 156), and voluntary medical male circumcision.
 (A I)

 9. Use of case managers and patient navigators to increase linkage to care is recommended.
 (B II)